rexsteroxy/laravel_auth_service/README.md

 * Once Admin logs in successfully, Admin can now see all registed user details on the dashboard including the generated user token.
 ![2020-09-20 13_19_53-admin](https://user-images.githubusercontent.com/38590494/93711217-5de72a00-fb44-11ea-9666-20a70773af53.png)

-`I also implemented the Logout functionality for both users.`
+`I also implemented the Logout functionality for both admin and user.`

 ## Installation